 About The Kentucky Coal Association

-Headquartered in Lexington, KCA is the state's leading coal association with members representing both Eastern and Western Kentucky, surface and underground production, and union and non-union operations.
-This diversity helps the association build a consensus approach in problem solving and dealing with the complex issues facing the industry today.
+The Kentucky Coal Association’s membership represents both Eastern and Western Kentucky operations that mine coal through surface and underground methods.
+This diversity helps KCA build a consensus approach in problem solving and dealing with the complex issues facing our industry.

 KCA traces its origin to a statewide association of coal operators who united their efforts in 1942.
 KCA’s constitution and by-laws were adopted on April 28, 1947, “to promote the best interest of the coal mining industry in the Commonwealth of Kentucky and all those engaged therein…”